GeoMOER/moer-base-python/docs/units/_unit04/unit04-03_elif.md

 if x < 10:
     print("x is less than 10")
-elif x < 20:
+elif x > 10:
-    print("x is less than 20 but greater than or equal to 10") elif x < 30:
+    print("x is greater than 10")
+elif x == 10:
-    print("x is less than 30 but greater than or equal to 20")
+    print("x is equal to 10")
-# Output:
-# x is less than 30 but greater than or equal to 20
 ```
 In this example, Python evaluates each condition in sequence.
-Since `x` is 25, the first two conditions are `False`, but the third `elif` condition is `True`, so the corresponding message is printed.